timayres/3DL_scripts/README.md

 #mlx.bsh (meshlabserver interface)

-The mlx.bsh script contains functions to programmatically implement MeshLab filters via generation of MeshLab xml filter scripts (.mlx files).
+The mlx.bsh script contains functions to programmatically run MeshLab filters via generation of MeshLab xml filter scripts (.mlx files).
 Thus, it is able to automate many of the tasks that you can perform in the MeshLab gui.

-One particular use case is to take measurements of a mesh to input into OpenSCAD; it is used in just this way in the file modeling.bsh.
+One particular use case is to take measurements of a mesh to input into OpenSCAD; it is used in just this way in the script modeling.bsh (contains the hollowing functions).

 ## Usage
-The best documentation at the moment is likely to just read the code, however here is a general overview of how to use the functions to write your own scripts.
+Here is a general overview of how to use the functions to write your own scripts.

 First define the variable `ml_SF` with the filename of the script file you want to create, for example `temp.mlx`.
 WARNING: if this filename already exists it will be overwritten.

 ###Write the mlx script
 Functions that begin with `mlx` actually write xml code to the `ml_SF` filename.

 `mlx_begin` - must always be the first mlx function called.
-This writes the opening tags, and also adds `mlx_merge_V` for stl files (this is the same as selecting "Unify Duplicate Vertices" when importing STLs in tyhe gui).
+This writes the opening tags, and also adds `mlx_merge_V` for stl files (this is the same as selecting "Unify Duplicate Vertices" when importing STLs in the gui).
 `mlx_end` - must always be the last mlx function called; this writes the closing tag.

 Here's a sample script to scale a model to half size and move 1 mm down in the Z axis: